INTI-CMNB/kibot_variants_arduprog/README.md

 And we'll get a different BoM in `USB/BoM/t1-bom_USB.html`.

-The CI/CD workflow for this repo runs the ERC and DRC checks and them generates all the configured outputs for the three variants.
+The CI/CD workflow for this repo runs the ERC and DRC checks and then generates all the configured outputs for the three variants.
 The commands used are approximately these:

 ```bash